ISOnRM/csvls/README.md

   * `assembler/` → Class that collects entries and calls `stat`
   * `csv_writer/` → Class that writes CSV output to stdout

+## Upcoming features
+  * An ability to see raw (octal) entry's permissions
+  * An ability to see size in bytes instead of human readable units
+  * An ability to see raw time (Any st_*time member)

 ## Harsh lesson